-There are currently no uncorrected mis-statements greater than our reporting threshold for uncorrected mis-statements of £0.996 m.
+There are currently two uncorrected mis-statement greater than our uncorrected misstatements reporting threshold of £0.996 m.

 There have been a number of presentational and disclosure amendments which we have identified and have been corrected by management.
 See Section 4 of this report for further details of the mis-statements.